sky-uk/mite/CONTRIBUTING.md

 # Contributing to the [Mite](https://github.com/sky-uk/mite)

-We greatly appreciate and encourage people contributing back into the Mite.
+We greatly appreciate and encourage people contributing back into Mite.

 ## Coding Style